-OBSERVE THE FOLLOWING RESTRICTIONS WHEN SPRAYING IN THE VICINITY OF AQUATIC AREAS SUCH AS LAKES, RESERVOIRS, RIVERS, PERMANENT STREAMS, MARSHES OR NATURAL PONDS, ESTUARIES, AND COMMERCIAL FISH PONDS.
+OBSERVE THE FOLLOWING RESTRICTIONS WHEN SPRAYING IN THE VICINITY OF AQUATIC AREAS INCLUDING, LAKES, RESERVOIRS, RIVERS, PERMANENT STREAMS, MARSHES OR NATURAL PONDS, ESTUARIES, AND COMMERCIAL FISH PONDS.

-- Do not apply within 15 ft of bodies of water such as lakes, reservoirs, rivers, permanent streams, natural ponds, marshes or estuaries. - Shut off the sprayer when row ends. - Do not cultivate within 15 ft of aquatic areas in order to allow growth of a vegetative filter strip. - Do not apply when weather conditions favor drift to aquatic areas.
-Do not apply when gusts or sustained winds exceed 10 mph. - Do not apply during a temperature inversion.
+- DO NOT apply within 15 ft of bodies of water including, lakes, reservoirs, rivers, permanent streams, natural ponds, marshes or estuaries. - · Shut off the sprayer when row ends. - DO NOT cultivate within 15 ft of aquatic areas in order to allow growth of a vegetative filter strip.

+- DO NOT apply when weather conditions favor drift to aquatic areas.
+DO NOT apply when gusts or sustained winds exceed 10 mph. - .
+DO NOT apply during a temperature inversion.
 Mist or fog may indicate the presence of an inversion in humid areas.